walterpg/google-drive-sync/docs2/privacy/index.md

 Google Drive.
 The token is only valid for use by the plugin, and may be [invalidated by you](https://myaccount.google.com/security) or Google at any time.
-Since it is saved in the KeePass database, it is as secure as all other personal information saved there.
+Since it is saved in the KeePass database, it is as secure as all other personal information there.

 Please note: by authorizing the plugin, Google implicitly grants access to some identifying details of your account, such as your email address.